sharmine-s/sql-databases/challenges/04_design_and_test_driving_repository_class.md

 ## Intro

-You previously learned how to test-drive a Repository class method to retrieve all records from a table (usually we'd name this method `all`).
+You previously learned how to test-drive a Repository class method to retrieve all records from a table (usually we name this method `all`).

 In this section, you will learn how to test-drive a method `find` that selects a single record using its id.